-COVID-19 caused us to incur economic losses, adversely affected our financial and operating performances in 2020, and may continue to do so.
-Our total revenues declined by 14.8% year over year.
-Consumer demand was significantly reduced and the operation of our hotels was disrupted as a result of measures that were taken to control the COVID-19 outbreak, including the lock-down of cities, business closures, restrictions on travel and quarantine.
-Our leased-and-operated hotels generally have fixed operating costs and low profit margins, so any disruption their operation or significant reduction in consumer demand may adversely affect our business and results of operations.
+COVID-19 caused us to incur economic losses in 2021, and may continue to do so.
+Our Franchised-and-managed revenues in 2021 full year declined by 6.9% comparing to 2019 level.
+Consumer demand was reduced and the operation of our hotels was disrupted as a result of measures that were taken to control the COVID-19 outbreak.
+Our leased-andoperated hotels generally have fixed operating costs and low profit margins, so any disruption their operation or significant reduction in consumer demand may adversely affect our business and results of operations.
 Since the beginning of the COVID-19 outbreak, we have provided certain financing support to our franchisees, and have reduced or waived the fees that we collect from them.
-This financing support, and reductions or waivers of franchisee fees, have had an adverse effect on our results of operations and financial condition.
-While almost all of our hotels whose operations had been disrupted were back in operation as of December 31, 2020, and our occupancy rate for the three months ended December 31, 2020 exceeded the occupancy rate for the same period of 2019, the resurgence of COVID-19 in several provinces and cities such as Hebei, Shanghai and Beijing caused our occupancy rate to decline in January 2021.
-Our occupancy rate was also low during the New Year and Spring Festival holiday due to the government policy encouraging residents to stay local and not return home.
-Although China's economic outlook has recovered and improved since the beginning of the COVID-19 outbreak, COVID-19 as well as government policies and measures adopted in response to it may still cause us to incur additional economic losses, and may materially and adversely affect our financial and operating performances in the future.
-Over the longer term, any further resurgence of COVID-19 may undermine our existing franchisees' confidence in us, our business and the hospitality in
+This financing support, and reductions or waivers of franchisee fees, also have had an adverse effect on our results of operations and financial condition.
+Furthermore, the resurgence of COVID-19 in several provinces such as Hebei, and cities such as Shanghai and Beijing caused our occupancy rate to decline in January 2021.
+Our occupancy rate was also low during the New Year and Spring Festival holiday due to the policy encouraging residents to stay local and not return home.
+Although China's economic outlook has recovered and improved since the beginning of the COVID-19 outbreak, COVID-19 as well as policies and measures adopted in response to it may still have a material and adverse impact on our financial and operating performance in the future.
+Over the longer term, any further resurgence of COVID-19 may undermine our existing franchisees' confidence in us, our business and the hospitality industry generally, they may decide not to expand and develop new hotels, and our business and results of operations may be materially and adversely affected as a result.